 As publicists, the number one question we get is: "Do you know Oprah?"
 Or, clients give us a declarative statement: "The only thing I want is to get my book in Oprah's book club!"
-Here are some insights on the "Big O" which might help put the Queen of all Media in perspective as it relates to book promotion.
+Here are some insights on Oprah's reading list which might help put the Queen of all Media in perspective as it relates to book promotion.

 Oprah certainly is the gold standard of book publicity; a connection with her can indeed make a book an overnight sensation and sell hundreds of thousands of copies.
 Her stamp of approval can instantly take an author to the major leagues.
 Her power is undeniable.

 But ...
 Oprah also creates some problems in the book publicity world, and at times, has actually prompted authors to make awful promotional decisions.
 Authors with books that might be a good fit for her, or people who have expertise in topics she covers should always try to get her attention.
 The only way people do this is because they try.
 You will have no shot if you don't take a shot.
 However, authors can develop an obsession with Oprah, and fixate on her to the detriment of their promotional campaign.

 The stark reality: The odds of getting your book in Oprah's book club are akin to playing the lottery.
 Even if your book is a perfect fit, her staff receives hundreds and hundreds, perhaps even thousands of books each and every week.
 They also receive at least 100 pitches from publicists and authors every day, and I'm talking each staff member.

 As publicists, we engage in a structured and persistent follow-up program, but this only slightly increases the odds.
 Putting all of your promotional eggs in the Oprah basket is simply a bad decision.
 And believe me, we've had authors who have done this.

 The 'Oprah Effect' spills over in various negative ways.
 Some examples of things we've heard from authors: